ladybower reservoir walk cover photo

 loving these unique views!

 There are plenty of opportunities to climb up onto the rocks along the edge.
 Many of them make for immense viewpoints and Instagrammable moments.
-Just be careful.
-Needless to say, getting too close to the edge can be dangerous.
-I would not attempt in high winds or low visibility.

 interesting rock formation on derwent edge

-interesting rock formations on derwent edge
+interesting rock formations on Derwent edge

 women walking toward ladybower reservoir from derwent edge